About Me

 When I discovered software programming, it felt like finding the master key to reality itself.
 Here was a medium where my boundless imagination could finally run wild—where ideas could leap from the realm of pure thought into tangible existence through nothing more than logic, creativity, and determination.
 Programming wasn't just another skill; it was the universal translator I'd been searching for my entire life.

-Now, that same visionary spirit drives my work at Pilot.com, where I solve complex puzzles with elegant code every day, and fuels FindTribe, my latest obsession: helping people navigate the beautiful chaos of massive events so they can get lost in the moment and not the crowd.
+Now, that same visionary spirit drives my work at Pilot.com, where I solve complex puzzles with elegant code every day, and fuels FindTribe, my latest obsession: helping people and their loved ones never feel lost in large crowded events.
 FindTribe represents something deeper than just an app—it's about using technology to solve the fundamentally human riddle of connection.
 When 100,000 people gather for a festival, how do you help them feel less like needles in a haystack and more like stars in the same constellation?
 How do you turn a sea of strangers into moments of serendipity?

 The Thread That Connects Everything